Try Online Learning for 30 Days FREE! Use Code: KIDPOWER

 What is happier than a child’s beaming smile following a big win?
 And what is sadder than tears of defeat or disappointment after a loss?
 Yet both are part of life.

 Competition is a reality of our world.
-Successfully navigating it takes guided practice.
+Successfully navigating it takes guided practice and coaching.